"Other cast members stood out (...): the affecting textures of Martin Häßler’s

 Lied Festival – LIFE Victoria de los Ángeles

 "Let us mention again in this glittering cast […] Martin Häßler, bass of an astonishing maturity "

 "... delivered with the intensity and distinct edge of the sinister that Martin Häßler brings to the role of the doctor"

 Henze EIN LANDARZT AND PHAEDRA (Guildhall School)

-Martin Hässler (second prizewinner at Thomas Quasthoff's Das Lied - International Song Competition 2011, first prize at Bundeswettbewerb Gesang Berlin - junior 2010 and Best Singer's Award at the Gerald Moore Competition London 2010) is an alumnus of the Hochschule für Musik und Theater Leipzig and of the Guildhall School of Music and Drama's prestigious opera programme where he studied with Rudolf Piernay and Janice Chapman.
+He graduated from the Hochschule für Musik und Theater Leipzig and the Guildhall School of Music and Drama’s opera programme where he studied with Rudolf Piernay and Janice Chapman.
 He is now being mentored by Robert Dean.